Farid Khan, Director & CEO, profine India Window Technology Pvt. Ltd

-PM: We further support the product in terms of marketing, educating about the value of the product, conducting conferences and discussions with architects, real-estate developers and contractors.
-We invite them to confer the advantages of uPVC window systems and discuss the challenges faced by them in choosing/ installing window systems.
+PM: We further support the product in terms of marketing, educating about the value of the product, and conducting conferences and discussions with architects, real-estate developers, and contractors.
+We invite them to confer on the advantages of uPVC window systems and discuss the challenges faced by them in choosing/ installing window systems.
 We explain the need for adhering to quality and standards, and make them aware of the difference between the right and wrong products.

 Enquire Now for UPVC Window